BK610/personal-website-next/content/recipes/madison's-focaccia.md

   12. bake for 22-25 minutes (maybe longer depending on your oven) until it’s golden brown and crispy

   13. remove from pan and place on a cooling rack- do not cut into the bread until completely cool or the dough can get gummy

+  it's also better to accidentally go over w ater than under bc foccacia is a high hydration bread

+  it's a very wiggly dough
 ---